Fab-in-a-Box Invention Kits: Exploration – SCOPES-DF

 Context:

-Rapid prototyping, press-fit slot-and-tab assemblies, parametric design
+Rapid prototyping, press-fit slot-and-tab assemblies, parametric design:

+In the real world, engineers and inventors often face tight deadlines for solving problems.
+It’s easy to get overwhelmed or to not know where to start!
 Invention kits can help facilitate brainstorming and accelerate the prototyping process.
 They provide a ready-made set of components that can be easily assembled and reconfigured to test out various design concepts.

 Key terms:

-Toolpath: The path that the laser cutter follows to cut or engrave the material.
-The toolpath is generated from the CAD design and dictates the movement of the laser, ensuring that the design is accurately transferred to the material.
+Toolpath: This is the path that the laser cutter follows to cut or engrave the material.
+The toolpath is generated from the CAD design and dictates the movement of the laser, ensuring that the design is accurately

 Demonstrate the basic functions of the chosen CAD software.
 Focus on essential tools like shapes, text, and path editing.
 Create a simple design in real-time, explaining each step clearly.
 Encourage students to ask questions and interact during the demonstration.